 We met up with tattoo artist Yanina Viland in her new private studio in Lisbon, Portugal, located in the traditional part of the city that overlooks the Tagus river.

 Yanina Viland has made a name for herself in the tattoo world, from her past work in St. Petersburg (Russia), Curitiba (Brazil), and now in the beautiful capital of Portugal.
 She also admitted to having a strong passion for oil painting and wanting to pursue a career in that field in Europe.
-The biggest surprise of all is not how well she paints, but rather how big her heart and humanity is towards her tattoo clients—creating a “whole experience,” a way of inviting you into a safe and special space.
+The biggest surprise of all is not how well she paints, but rather how big her heart and humanity is towards her tattoo clients—creating a “whole experience,” a way of inviting you into a safe and unique space.

 Above: Viland’s freehanding looks effortless.
 She zones out.